 Fishing is picking up at most lakes in the Lower Mainland and Fraser Valley.
 Urban lakes which have been stocked this spring include Lafarge Lake, Como Lake, Green Timbers Lake, Rice Lake, Sanctuary Pond, Mill Lake, Sasamat Lake and Buntzen Lake.

 These articles may assist you:

 Please remember that for lake fishing, if you are fishing from shore, you are only allowed to use ONE rod.
 If you are fishing alone in a boat, then you are permited to use two rods.
-Only one single hook is allowed on your rod.
-Please note that barbless hooks are required to be used at some lakes.
+Only one hook is allowed on your rod.
+Please note that single barbless hooks are required to be used at some lakes.
 You should note the daily quota of trout for the lake where you are fishing.
-Catch and release is required in some lakes, please check regulations).
+Catch and release is required in some lakes, please check regulations.

+Before heading out, please read the freshwater regulations in Region 2 first.
+For more regular updates, make sure you follow our Facebook page.
 If you witness violations, please contact the nearest conservation office or phone 1-877-952-RAPP (7277).
 Conservation officers can not attend all calls, but they do their best to catch those who do not choose to play by the rules.

 Good luck and please conserve your catches!

 Webmaster, Fishing with Rod Production